By Jesse Richardson

 So the idea was there: a natural lifestyle brand inspired by the experiences and simplicity of a happy life.
 The subscription would deliver the so-called “ingredients for a happy life” — items and ideas that cultivated a life much like the one I thought Epicurus might’ve imagined — with a bit of an artisanal touch.

-Interested in your own artisan subscription?
-See how a subscription box would impact your Etsy sales with Cratejoy’s Etsy Calculator!
+Interested in curating your own artisan box?
+See how a subscription box could impact your Etsy sales with our Etsy Calculator!

 Step 2: I kicked off with a prelaunch.